YKZDY/Uni-Qt/README.md

 For instance, there is a method called 'setTextColor' in PyQt4.QtGui.QTreeWidgetItem which is disappeared in PyQt5.
 It leads a big trouble after we translate our codes from PyQt4 to PyQt5 even though we can find another way to implement it in PyQt5.

-For this reason, Uni-Qt provides a way to keep this method in all kinds of binding, here is the example:
+For this reason, Uni-Qt provides a way to keep this method in all kinds of bindings, here is the example:

 	from PyQt5 import QtWidgets